fungos34/auto_condition_screening/README.md

 Testing with virtual devices offers numerous advantages, including cost-effectiveness, flexibility, accessibility, risk reduction, time efficiency, debugging capabilities, and educational benefits.
 Integrating virtual experimentation into the research workflow enhances productivity, innovation, and collaboration in the field of automated chemical experiments.

+You can access an in-depth tutorial that guides you through setting up serial communication and virtual devices by visiting [this link](https://github.com/fungos34/RS232_communication_tutorial).

 ### Running Virtual Devices

 Running virtual devices mimics the response behaviour of real devices within the setup.